 Condensed Matter Physics

-This research program concentrates on three areas: surfaces, interfaces, and nanostructures; optical, electronic and energy materials; and electronic transport.
-New research concepts, materials, and techniques are developed for high technology applications.
+This research program concentrates on three areas: surfaces, interfaces, and nanostructures; optical, electronic, and energy materials; and electronic transport.
+New research concepts, materials, and techniques are developed for high technology applications and clean and renewable energy applications from generation, storage, to delivery.
 Many research projects are interdisciplinary.

 Experimental and theoretical work on surfaces, interfaces, and nanostructures involves the deposition, growth, and characterization of metals, semiconductors, and insulators from monolayers to multilayers to three dimensional nanostructures.
 The phenomena that are studied include homo- and hetero-epitaxy, initial stages of epitaxy, nucleation of thin films, surface phase transitions, and interface (solid-solid and solid-liquid) structure and bonding.
 Theoretical studies using quantum mechanical calculations include semiconductor defect and impurity physics, nanophysics, surface and interface physics, nanostructures under extreme conditions, and weakly interacting many-body systems.
 Techniques include Auger electron spectroscopy, X-ray photoelectron spectroscopy, high resolution low-energy electron diffraction, reflection high-energy electron diffraction, atomic force microscopy, scanning tunneling microscopy, X-ray absorption spectroscopy, X-ray crystallography, and ellipsometry.
 The department’s major facilities include ultrahigh vacuum evaporation, group-III-V, group-IV molecular beam epitaxy, metal-organic vapor phase epitaxy, chemical vapor deposition, atomic layer deposition, and the extensive facilities of the Microelectronics Clean Room facility.
 Theoretical work also includes applications of statistical physics and large-scale simulations to study the dynamics of natural, artificial, and social systems, including ecological systems, agent-based models, and social networks.